litestar-org/advanced-alchemy/docs/usage/modeling.rst

 ========

 Advanced Alchemy enhances SQLAlchemy's modeling capabilities with production-ready base classes, mixins, and specialized types.
-This guide demonstrates building a complete domain model for a blog application, showcasing key features and best practices.
+This guide demonstrates building a complete blog system with posts and tags, showcasing key features and best practices.

 Base Classes
 ------------

-Advanced Alchemy provides several base classes optimized for different use cases:
+Advanced Alchemy provides several base classes optimized for different use cases.
+Any model can utilize these pre-defined declarative bases from sqlchemy.
+Here's a brief overview of the included classes:

 .. list-table:: Base Classes and Features
    :header-rows: 1